-Though the hypothesis of computer vision technology is related to conformation parameter of foodstuffs, an effort has been taken to find out the correlation between image value and chemical composition of beef through this experiment.
+Though the hypothesis of CV technology is related to conformation parameter of foodstuffs, an effort has been taken to find out the correlation between image value and chemical composition of beef through this experiment.

-90 Materials and Methods
+Materials and Methods

-91 Sample preparation
+Sample preparation

 Beef samples were collected from 45 carcasses between the 12th and 13th ribs (longissimus dorsi muscle) of young zebu bulls.
 All samples were collected from different abattoir at Mymensingh town, Bangladesh.
 The indigenous bulls were around two and a half years of age with a live weight ranges from 250 to 300 kg.
-Each steak was 2.5 cm thick and weight was around 130 gm.
-Samples were areal-packed and stored in the refrigerator for 24 hours at 4°C as it takes at least 24 hours to convert muscle into meat.
-After 24 hours samples were removed from the refrigerator and then kept it in a tray for about 10-12 minutes to allow moisture to appear on

-99 beef surface.
-Then the surface of the samples were soaked gently with the help of blotting paper100 which subsequently used for better color value estimation.
+Each steak was 2.5 cm thick and weight was around 130 g.
+Samples were areal-packed and stored in the refrigerator for 24 h at 4°C as it takes at least 24 h to convert muscle into meat.
+After 24 h samples were removed from the refrigerator and then kept it in a tray for about 10-12 minutes to allow moisture to appear on beef surface.
+Then the surface of the samples were soaked gently with the help of blotting paper which subsequently used for better color value estimation.

-102 Image acquisition
+Image acquisition

-Image acquisition of the sample was performed with the help of imaging system (Computer 103 Vision System, Figure 1) developed locally following the information reported by Iqbal et al, 104 (2010) and Valous et al., (2009).
-The main components of the developed system are: an 105 illumination source, a color digital camera (Canon IXUS, Model No. 190), and a computer-106 supported with an image acquisition software package (Matlab 2015a, The Mathworks, Inc, 107 USA).
-Images of the samples were captured using the camera of imaging system and were stored 108 in the computer for further processing.
-An image processing software (Matlab 2015a, The 109 Mathworks, Inc, USA) was applied for image analysis.
-110
+Image acquisition of the sample was performed with the help of imaging system (Computer Vision System, Fig. 1) developed locally following the information reported by Iqbal et al. (2010) and Valous et al. (2009).
+The main components of the developed system are: an illumination source, a color digital camera (Canon IXUS, Model No. 190, Tokyo, Japan), and a computer-supported with an image acquisition software package (Matlab 2015a, The Mathworks, Natick, MA, USA).
+Images of the samples were captured using the camera of imaging system and were stored in the computer for further processing.
+An image processing software (Matlab 2015a, The Mathworks, USA) was applied for image analysis.